KDND: Aftermath

-On January 15, 2007, the front page of KDND's website was replaced with a message from John Geary, the station's vice-president and general manager, expressing sympathies to Strange's family and announcing that the Morning Rave program would be taken off the air indefinitely.
-The next day, Geary dismissed ten station employees—including the three morning disc jockeys, Adam "Lukas" Cox, Steve Maney and Patricia "Trish" Sweet—from their positions in connection with the tragedy and cancelled the Morning Rave.
-All references to the Morning Rave program and associated DJs were removed from the KDND website.
+On January 15, 2007, KDND management posted a note to the station's website including a note from John Geary, vice president and general manager, expressing sympathies announcing that the Morning Rave program would be taken off the air indefinitely pending an investigation.
+The next day, Geary dismissed ten station employees—including the three morning disc jockeys, Lukas Cox, Steve Maney and Patricia "Trish" Sweet—from their positions in connection with the tragedy and cancelled the Morning Rave.

 The Associated Press reported that the Sacramento County Sheriff's Department spokesman said no officers were investigating the death and that, "It was a contest and people are saying there was no coercion."
 However, Deborah Hoffman of KXTV reported that former prosecutor Bill Portanova commented that "the radio station has some serious liability exposure", due in part to widespread news coverage of the Matthew Carrington case two years earlier.
-On January 17, the Los Angeles Times reported that Sacramento Sheriff John McGinness had ordered homicide detectives to investigate whether a crime had been committed.
-On April 2, the Sacramento County District Attorney's Office declined to press criminal charges, citing a "lack of evidence of criminal misconduct".
+On January 18, the Los Angeles Times reported that Sacramento Sheriff John McGinness had ordered homicide detectives to investigate whether a crime had been committed.
+On April 2, the Sacramento County District Attorney's Office declined to press criminal charges, citing a lack of evidence of criminal misconduct.

-A wrongful death lawsuit was announced on January 18 on behalf of Strange's husband and three children against Entercom and KDND's operating subsidiary Entercom Sacramento LLC.
+A wrongful death lawsuit was announced on January 18 on behalf of Strange's husband and three children against Entercom and KDND's operating subsidiary, Entercom Sacramento LLC.
 The Strange family was represented by prominent Sacramento attorney Roger A. Dreyer of the firm of Dreyer, Babich, Buccola & Callaham, LLP.
 The Stranges urged the FCC to shut down the station and punish Entercom.
 On January 24, the FCC announced that it would investigate KDND to see if it violated the terms of its license.
-In August, two of the KDND DJs, Adam "Lukas" Cox and Steve Maney, sued Entercom over a wrongful termination of their contract.
-Subsequently, both DJs settled with Entercom for an undisclosed amount.
+In August, two of the KDND DJs, Lukas Cox and Steve Maney, sued Entercom over a wrongful termination of their contract.